mukhambetzhanov/Tesla-Stock-Forecasting-Using-LSTM/README.md

    - Evaluated the model's performance on both training and testing data.
    - Generated predictions for the closing prices of both training and testing data and inversely transformed them to the original scale.
    - Visualized the actual vs. predicted closing prices over time using Matplotlib.
-4. Open and run the provided Jupyter Notebook or Python script to execute the project.

-Feel free to explore, modify, and build upon this project to further enhance your understanding of time series forecasting and deep learning techniques.
-If you have any questions or feedback, please don't hesitate to reach out.

-Happy forecasting!